 - Assessing child exposure to domestic violence

-- Assessing the alleged perpetrator
+- Assessing safety, risk, and the alleged perpetrator

 Center for the Study and Prevention of Violence